Estimated read time: 9 minutes

 - Worker submits a request (online or via mobile app)

-- Agency Rep clicks the link to edit, approve, or decline request
+- Agency Rep selects the link to edit, approve, or decline the request

-- Request is sent to churches and confirmation email sent to Worker and Agency Rep
+- Request sent to Churches; confirmation email sent to Worker and Agency Rep

 - Responses sent to Worker